Local Offer for Children with Special Educational Needs and/or Disabilities (SEND)

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?

-• Key person will have regular contact with the parents/carers to update and discuss progress.
+The key person will have regular contact with parents/carers to update and

-• Progress will be recorded in child’s learning journey using written observations and photographs.
-Parents/carers are encouraged to input their comments in the learning journeys about what child is doing at home.
-Parents have access to their child’s learning journeys, please speak to key person.
+• Progress will be recorded on Famly (the software App that we use) in the means of written bservations and photographs.
+Parents/carers are encouraged to input their comments on Famly about what their child is doing at home.

-• Parents will attend meetings with key person, SENCO and with any outside agencies involved.
+• Parents will be invited to attend meetings with their child’s key person, SENCOand with any outside agencies involved.

-• St Michael’s Church Pre-School and Nursery has an open door policy and staff are always available for parents to discuss their child’s progress and development.
+• St Michael’s Church Pre-School and Nursery has an open-door policy and staff are always available for parents/carers to discuss their child’s progress and development.

-What specialist services and expertise are available at or accessed by the Pre-School and Nursery and how do you all work together?
+What specialist services and expertise are available or accessed by the setting and how is a consistent approach provided?

 • Parents will receive a copy of every report written on their child.

-• Staff and SENCO will update their knowledge by attending various training events.
+• Staff and the SENDCo will update their knowledge by attending various training events as and when required.

 What training have the staff had who are supporting children with SEND?

-• The SENCO has attended the most recent SEND code of Practice training.
+The SENDCo will have attended the most recent SEND code of Practice training.

-• We reflect on our practice and attend training when a particular need is identified.
+• We will always reflect on our practice and attend training when a particular need is identified.

 How will my child be included in activities outside the classroom including trips?

-• We go on local walks to the church, train station and shops.
-Risk assessments are completed, outings checklist, mobile phone is taken and first aid kit, medicine as required.
-Children wear High Visual jackets.
+We go on local walks to the church, train station and shops.
+Risk assessments are completed, we carry out a outing’s checklist, a Nursery mobile phone is taken along with a first aid kit and any medicine as required.

-How will St Michael’s prepare and support my child with transitions?
+How will we prepare and support your child with transitions?

-• Settling in visits at first to familiarise child and parents with the environment of the setting and to discuss the child’s routine and needs.
+• Settling in visits will support the child and family to become familiar with the setting environment and to discuss the child’s routine and needs.

-• Parents will be involved in meetings with staff, SENCO and Manager to discuss specific resources as and when required.
+• Parents will be involved in meetings with staff, SENDCo and Manager to discuss specific resources as and when required.

 How is the decision made about my child’s needs and how much support will my child receive?

-• The key person and SENCO will work closely with parents to identify their child’s needs.
+The key person and SENDCo will work closely with the Nursery Manager and

-• They will have regular meeting with parents and any outside agencies supporting their child.
+• They will have regular meetings with parents and any outside agencies supporting their child.